suradet/string-calculator-kata/README.md

 Handle the input of various amount of numbers.
 Input: "1, 2, 3, 4, 5, 6, 7, 8, 9, 10"
 Output: 55

+### Step 5: Handle new lines between numbers.
+Handle the input with new lines and comma between numbers.
+Input: "1\n2\n3, 4"
+Output: 10